 But my baby never sleeps!
 So active!
 I wonder if she/he will be the same when born.
 The kicks wake me up at night almost every night.

-Now what's it like for you to be 23 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 23 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!